david-cortes/cmfrec/README.md

 * A, B, C, D are lower-dimensional matrices (the model parameters)
 * nX, nI, nU are the number of entries in each matrix

-The matrix-products might not use all the rows/columns of these shared matrices at each factorization (this is controlled with `k_main`, `k_item` and `k_user` in the initialization).
+The matrix-products might not use all the rows/columns of these shared latent factor matrices at each factorization (this is controlled with `k_main`, `k_item` and `k_user` in the initialization).
 Although the package API has arguments for both user and item side information, you can fit the model with only one or none of them.

-Note that, in the simplest case with all factors shared and all matrices weighted the same, the model simplifies to factorizing an extended block matrix `X_ext = [[X, U], [I’, .]]`, which can be done using any other matrix factorization library (e.g. pyspark’s ALS module).
+Note that, in the simplest case with all factors shared and all matrices weighted the same, the model simplifies to factorizing an extended block matrix `X_ext = [[X, U], [I', .]]`, which can be done using any other matrix factorization library (e.g. pyspark’s ALS module).

 ## Instalation
 Package is available on PyPI, can be installed with